topitbopit/rblx/ui-stuff/jeff_2_docs.md

 <number?> textbox:GetTextFormattedAsInt()
 ```
 *Returns `textbox`s text formatted as a number.*
 > If the text cannot be formatted as a number properly, it returns `nil`.
-Despite being called Int, it can return doubles.
+It may not return floats properly, so this tip will be updated when floats are confirmed to work.

 ```lua
 <void> textbox:SetTooltip(<string> newtooltip)